 - Instead of taking the offset between the vtable and virtual function directly, we emit a DSO-local stub that just contains a tail call to the original virtual function, and take the offset between that and the vtable.
 We do this because there are some cases where the original function that would've been inserted into the vtable is not local or hidden and may require some kind of dynamic relocation which prevents the vtable from being readonly.
 On x86_64, taking the offset between the function and the vtable gets lowered to the offset between the PLT entry for the function and the vtable which gives us a PLT32 reloc.
 On Aarch64, right now only CALL26 and JUMP26 instructions generate PLT relocations, so we manifest them with stubs that are just jumps to the original function.

-- Although this ABI does not yet work with RTTI, we apply the same technique with the RTTI component in the vtable and emit a proxy that results in a GOTPCREL reloc.
+- Apply the same technique with the RTTI component in the vtable and emit a proxy that results in a GOTPCREL reloc.